HQ786/DevOps-Portfolio/README.md

 For more details, check out the **`project-1-shell-scripting`** folder in this repository.

+## Project 2: Two-Tier Flask App

+In this project, I developed a Two-Tier Flask application.
+The app consists of two main components: a Flask backend API and a simple frontend.
+The backend handles requests and serves data, while the frontend interacts with the backend to display information.
+This project demonstrates my ability to build web applications using Flask and to work with two-tier architectures.

+For more details, check out the [project-2-two-tier-flask-app](./project-2-two-tier-flask-app) folder in this repository.

 ## **Contact**

 If you'd like to connect or have any questions, feel free to reach out: